Qiskit/qiskit.org/ARCHITECTURE.md

 We fetch content from [Airtable](https://airtable.com/) before the NuxtJS build starts, as configured in the **hooks** property in `nuxt.config.ts`.

 This content is then stored in JSON files and those files are later fetched via Vuex actions.

+### Hotjar

+We use Hotjar for analytics and integrate it by loading the plugin in `/plugins/hotjar.ts`.

+### IBM Cloud Analytics

+We use IBM Cloud Analytics for analytics and integrate it by loading the plugin in `/plugins/segment-analytics` when on production or when we enable analytics via an environment flag, as configured in the **plugins** property in `nuxt.config.ts`.